SAP-samples/teched2025-IN162/exercises/ex3/README.md

     <br>![](../ex3/images/image2.png)
 After the Package is successfully created, go to the 'Artifacts' tab.

-3. Your Integration Package has been created, and now you are ready to either create an IFlow from scratch or import an existing one.
+3. Your Integration Package has been created, and now at this point, you are ready to either create an IFlow from scratch or copy / import an existing one.
     <br>![](../ex3/images/image91.png)

-    From this point on, follow either [Exercise 3.1](./ex3_1_details.md) or [Exercise 3.2](./ex3_2_details.md)
+    At this juncture, follow either [Exercise 3.1](./ex3_1_details.md) or [Exercise 3.2](./ex3_2_details.md).